-For the last 43 years, we’ve represented all types of injured workers and first responders—including police officers and their families.
+For 45 years, we’ve represented all types of injured workers and first responders—including police officers and their families.

 If you were injured in the line of duty, or lost a loved one in a police officer fatality, talk to us about your workers’ compensation rights.
 There’s no charge to discuss your case with our experienced work injury attorneys and no upfront fees if you hire us to represent you.
 You only pay if we are successful in obtaining benefits for you.